-However, like any technology, is not without its faults.
+However, like any technology, AI is not without its faults.
 One major drawback of using AI in the hiring process is the lack of human judgement.
 And that’s where the experience and knowledge of recruiters come in, especially when it comes to culture-fit hiring.
 No matter how good your AI recruiting tool is, identifying the right personality and values in your candidates might be less accurate.

 When it comes to hiring for the upcoming year, start with the direction and goals of your company and then identify your hiring needs to achieve those goals.
 Making rash and uninformed decisions can cost you more in the long run.

 However, no matter what you decide, whether you need to hire someone new or hire internally, you need talent.
 And to have that you need to pay attention to the compensation and benefits you offer, as that can set you apart as an employer.
-Also, instil DE&I as part of your culture and processes, by creating an empowering and nurturing environment where diverse talent can thrive.
+Also, instill DE&I as part of your culture and work processes, by creating an empowering and nurturing environment where diverse talent can thrive.